reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 ### E1003

-This error is returned when there is a job which has invalid time windows, e.g.:
+`Invalid time windows` error is returned when there is a job which has invalid time windows, e.g.:

 ```json
 /** Error: end time is one hour earlier than start time**/